litmuschaos/litmus-docs/website/docs/integrations/grafana.md

 kubectl -n monitoring apply -f utils/metrics-exporters/kube-state-metrics/
 ```

-- Deploy chaos-exporter when the cluster is not connected to litmus 2.0 control plane via litmus agent (exporter is installed as a part of the agent bundle)
+- Deploy chaos-exporter when the cluster is not connected to litmus 2.0 control plane via litmus chaos delegate (exporter is installed as a part of the chaos delegate bundle)

 ```bash
 kubectl -n litmus apply -f utils/metrics-exporters/litmus-metrics/chaos-exporter/